-- In the preferrential issuance of warrants, the odds are highly against the company and minority shareholders.
+- In the preferential issuance of warrants, the odds are highly against the company and minority shareholders.
 The stock warrants are only 25% beneficial to the company whereas they are 75% beneficial to promoters.

 In the current article, we would discuss examples illustrating each of these situations.
-We will also discuss conditions where warrants are allotted to the promoters at a price higher than the prevailing stock price as well as the situations where the bankers force the company to issue preferrential warrants to promoters.
+We will also discuss conditions where warrants are allotted to the promoters at a price higher than the prevailing stock price as well as the situations where the bankers force the company to issue preferential warrants to promoters.

 Stock warrants are insider trading timed to perfection!

-The case of warrant allotment by Indo Count Industries Ltd to its promoters in 2013 is a good examples to understand how promoters used the stock warrants to benefit themselves like a person with insider information.
+The case of warrant allotment by Indo Count Industries Ltd to its promoters in 2013 is a good example to understand how promoters used the stock warrants to benefit themselves like a person with insider information.